Service Focus Areas

 1. Probable "optimistic" Cost

 We have access to specific risk mitigation and decision aids, working with specialist consultant firms and academics.

-For specifics about risk reduction, evaluation, mitigation and modeling, – or if you have a project that would benefit from this work – please click here to contact John Reilly.
+For specifics about risk reduction, evaluation, mitigation and modeling, – or if you have a project that would benefit from this work – please contact John at the address below.